NDevTK/infra/go/src/infra/appengine/test-resources/README.md

 eval `../../../../env.py`
 # Needs to be run the first time to set up BigQuery credentials
-gcloud auth application-default login go run main.go
+gcloud auth application-default login go run main.go -cloud-project chrome-resources-staging
 ```

-This will set up the backend server running on port `8800`
+This will set up the backend server running on port `8800` and using the
+chrome-resources-staging GCP project for its data.

 ## Frontend